 What is AT&T TV?

 I don’t talk much about AT&T TV on this blog.
 We don’t offer the product at Solid Signal and it’s not available nationally.
+Since I wrote this article, the product has rolled out nationally and we do offer it through our Signal Connect division.

 This image comes from AT&T’s own landing page for the service.
 The AT&T TV device is a streaming box that runs a customized version of the AT&T TV NOW service.
 Using this device you get cloud DVR and the ability to pause live TV on most (if not all) channels.
 There’s a voice remote and a limited number of streaming apps available.